Cheez0id/learningmongoDB/README.md

     - briefly used mongoDB Compass UI to create *documents* / **REVIEW verbage: documents and collections**
 3. Reviewing mongo shell commands
     - show dbs: list of dbs in this system *if nothing is in the db, it will NOT show up on the list of dbs under show dbs*
+    - show collections: shows the collections/*documents*inside the checked out db
+    - db.collectionName.find(): shows all the objects in the colletion
+    - *db.collectionName.find().pretty(): makes that data easier to read!*
+    - db.collectionName.find({key:'value'}): show objects in collection that match object information written in the paramater
     - use dbs: checks out from db list OR creates a new db and checks it out *if nothing is in the db, it will NOT show up on the list of dbs under show dbs*
     - use dbname: checks out a db
-    - show collections: shows the collections/*documents*inside the checked out db
     - db.dropDatabase(): deletes the database you have checked out
     - db.insert({object}): inserts an object
     - db.insertMany({{},{},{}}): inserts many objects at once *because this is a NON-RELATIONAL system, we can put whatever we want in any document (as opposed to a reational database with a strict data model)